Denis Gougeon: Career

 From 1984 to 1988 Gougeon taught music composition at McGill University.
 In 1989 he became the first composer-in-residence of the Montreal Symphony Orchestra, holding that post until 1992.
 In 2000 he won the Opus Prize for Composer of the Year from the Conseil québécois de la musique.

 In 2001 Gougeon joined the music faculty at the Université de Montréal.
 Among his notable pupils is composer Analia Llugdar.
 He won the Society of Composers, Authors and Music Publishers of Canada's Jan V. Matejcek Concert Music Award for three consecutive years (2001, 2002, 2003).

 In 2007 he won the Juno Award for Classical Composition of the Year for his Clere Vénus.
 In 2010 he composed an orchestral work, Phénix; that year Toy no 1 (Music Box) by Gougeon was awarded the first prize of a three-year-long composition competition organized by Radio France, the Shanghai Media Group and the International Spring Music Festival.
 The piece is written for traditional Chinese instruments and a symphonic orchestra.

 In 2013 the Société Musique Contemporaine de Québec featured a number of Gougeon's works in its performances.
-His composition "Tutti" was commissioned by Montreal's Esprit Orchestra.
+His composition "Tutti" was commissioned by Toronto's Esprit Orchestra.

+In February 2025, Gougeon was named as a recipient of the Governor General's Performing Arts Award.